kany/multisite-docker-server/README.md

 1. **Start Traefik:** Navigate to the `Traefik` directory and run `docker-compose up -d` in either the `insecure` or `ssl` folder.
 Traefik can either host insecure content or SSL content.
 If using the SSL Traefik docker-compose command, each service will receive its own SSL certificate provided by `LetsEncrypt` through `Traefik`.
 Traefik will take care of automatically renewing these certs as well.
 Navigate to either the `/insecure` or `/ssl` directory based on your needs.
 1. **Start Each Service:** Start up each of your sites using `docker-compose up -d` in the directory of the site.
 Replicate the `site` folder structure as needed for other projects and update accordingly.
 Drop in your html/php files to each directory.

+**Hosts:** You'll need to add each site url to your hosts file before it can be visited.

 **If using the SSL Traefik config:** you'll need to edit the `traefik.toml` file in that directory.
 There is a line to add your email and default domain.
 These will be used to register each SSL cert.
 Without this information, it won't run.

 There you go!
 You have a fully functioning multisite Docker server running the latest versions of Nginx and PHP, each with their own SSL certificate - all automated and virtualized.
 Easily transfer your entire server to another machine, scale your services quickly, or share your projects with others.